 Video Conferencing has always been considered as an upmarket technology; beyond the reach of common people, especially in the rural sector.
 However, the circumstances have started to show some positive bends lately.
-Technology has stepped into the rural domain and has also started impacting the lives of the masses.
+Technology has stepped into the rural domain and have also started impacting the lives of the masses.
 The basic purpose of video conferencing solutions is an enhanced virtual connectivity.
 Beforehand, the far-flung villages suffered from the unavailability of necessary amenities which the virtual connectivity has brought to their doorstep.

 The greatest impact of the audio-visual technology can be seen in the rural education sector.
 Rural communities have always suffered from the lack of qualitative education within accessible distance.
 Stories of people traveling miles in search of qualitative education and training aren’t rare.
-Girls in most Indian villages, fail to get educated in hi-end technologies since their parents are unwilling to let them travel to distant schools and colleges.
-Video Conferencing Solutions for Education have been able to curtail these drawbacks to a considerable extent.
+Girls, in most Indian villages fail to get educated in hi-end technologies since their parents are unwilling to let them travel to distant schools and colleges.
+Video Conferencing Solutions for education have been able to curtail these drawbacks to a considerable extent.

 Benefits of virtual collaboration for education in the rural sector

 Experts at doorstep

 The AV collaborative solutions have bridged the gap between education and the learners.
 This technology and the solutions based on it have transformed the authentic brick and mortar classrooms into global learning platforms.
 Through Live video collaboration, the rural students can learn directly from the experts in various genre’, ask questions and resolve problems without changing their locations; thus avoiding the traveling cost.